The key issues about dyslexia for parents in just 30 minutes.

-Parents face a tough choice: spend significant time, energy and money fighting a system that this in-depth article clearly lays out, is stacked against dyslexic children, or using those resources to find a qualified Orton-Gillingham tutor to remediate the issue.
+Parents face a tough choice: spend significant time, energy and money fighting a system that this in-depth article clearly lays out, is stacked against dyslexic children, or using those resources to find a qualified Orton-Gillingham tutor to remediate their reading and spelling challenges.

 Even if a school accepts a diagnosis of dyslexia, the likelihood that it has staff who can deliver an appropriate, research-based multisensory reading and spelling program with fidelity, is quite slim.